Skip to main content

 Example: Netflix's streaming platform uses hundreds of microservices for recommendations, playback, billing, and user profiles, each with its own API

-Related Terms: API, API gateway, REST API
+Related Terms: API, API gateway, JSON-RPC, REST API

 Source: Martin Fowler: "Microservices"